seismo-learn/links/README.md

 2. Clone the repository

     ```
-    # Assume that the repository is downloaded to ~/Downloads/
-    $ cd ~/Downloads/

     # Clone the repository and then switch to the directory
     $ git clone https://github.com/seismo-learn/links.git
     $ cd links
     ```

 3. Build the website

-    Generate a HTTP server locally, and then you can view the site by visiting http://localhost:1313/links/ in your local browser.
+	Run the following command, then you can view the site by visiting http://localhost:1313/links/ in your local web browser.

     ```
     $ hugo server